-All of our Adirondack chairs are suitable for outdoor use (unless noted otherwise).
-Western red cedar is a fine-grain, dimensionally stable wood that is naturally weather-resistant.
-It will last a lifetime.
+Adirondack chairs are designed mainly for outdoor use, but which woods fair best in the elements?
+There are several great choices.
+Western red cedar is as close as you will get to naturally weatherproof Adirondack chairs.
+This fine-grain, dimensionally stable wood is weather-resistant and will last a lifetime.
+Cypress Adirondack chairs are made from a beautiful, distinctive and durable wood that assures years of trouble-free satisfaction.
 Our alder Adirondack chairs are painted with a high-gloss, two-coat, water-based enamel and are a very stable choice.
-Cypress Adirondack chairs are made from a beautiful, distinctive and durable wood that assures years of trouble-free satisfaction.
-Mahogany Adirondack chairs season/weather well with minimal shrinkage and checking.
-Other popular choices include pine, teak, oak, fir, shorea, and eucalyptus.
+Mahogany Adirondack chairs also season/weather well with minimal shrinkage and checking.
+Other popular choices include pine, teak, oak, fir, shorea, and eucalyptus woods.

 While there are many good products available, there are particular features that you should look for in a good weather finish.
 Read on for more details on choices that range from exterior paint to spar varnish or tung oil.

 You can certainly paint your wood Adirondack chairs if you so desire.
-Be sure to use a good primer on the clean, bare wood before applying the finish coat to your painted Adirondack chairs.
+Be sure to use a good primer on clean, bare wood before applying the finish coat to your painted Adirondack chairs.
 Of any exterior finish, paint offers the best form of protection.
 However, paint will eventually peel and will need to be refreshed.
-In fact, most outdoor finishes on wood Adirondack chairs will only last 1-3 years before they need to be renewed.
+In fact, most outdoor finishes on wood Adirondack chairs will only last 1 – 3 years before they need to be renewed.

 Look for a product with a mold inhibitor.
 Consider a spar varnish, formulated with the boating industry in mind, and designed to withstand marine conditions.

+Whether you decide to keep the ‘like-new’ wood color or let it gray over time, it is important to clean outdoor Adirondack chairs at least once a year.
 A pressure washer makes cleaning super easy.
-Otherwise you can clean them with a soft brush and a good wood cleaner.
-You can find these things at any hardware store.
+Otherwise you can clean your chairs with a soft brush and a good wood cleaner.
+You can find these supplies at any hardware store.
 Be sure to rinse well and allow the wood to dry thoroughly before applying any finish.

-A mild soap and water bath once every couple of weeks is a good, inexpensive way to start your wooden Adirondack chairs care program.
-Just use a pan of warm sudsy water and a cloth.
-Follow up with a pan of clear water and rinse the soap off so that you don't end up with a soapy film on your chairs.
+A mild soap and water bath once every couple of weeks is a good, inexpensive way to start your wooden Adirondack chairs’ care program.
+Just use a bucket of warm sudsy water and a cloth.
+Follow up with a bucket of clear water (or hose) and rinse the soap off so that you don’t end up with a film on your chairs.
 Be sure that the surface is dry after washing.

-Spills on your wood chairs should be wiped up as soon as they happen, especially carbonated beverage spills, they can be very hard on clear finishes and paint if left sitting.
+Spills on your wood chairs should be wiped up as soon as they happen, especially carbonated beverage spills, which can be very hard on clear finishes and paint if left sitting.